Why is this CO2 project being developed?

 When will the storage of CO2 start?

-Porthos expects to take a final investment decision in the autumn of 2021.
+Porthos expects to take a final investment decision in 2023.
 As soon as the investment decision has been taken, the construction of the infrastructure will start.
-It is expected that the system will be operational by 2024.
+The system is expected to be operational by 2026.

 Which parties will be supplying CO2?